WinVector/sigr/extras/utility_modeling/ROC_optimization.md

 rates, account cancelation, fraud detection, and many others fall into this category.

-The great advantage of the ROC system was: the ROC plot did not have to be re-done if prevalence or utility changed.
+The great advantage of the ROC system were:

+  - The ROC plot did not have to be re-done if prevalence or utility changed.
 If prevalence or utility change simple arithmetic yields the new slope, and using a protractor to orient a ruler finds the point.
 Or one could rotate the ROC plot so that the desired slope is mapped to a horizontal line and then look for the highest point in this orientation.
+  - Only a few, often as few as one or two, evaluations were needed to fit the curve if a proper parametric form was posited.
+Historically ROC was used to characterize actual physical systems, so each point was an experiment- not just another evaluation of an already extant model.

 In 2020 not having to re-graph is not much of an advantage, regenerating the graph is not hard and can even be part of an interactive tool.
 A